hci-universitaet-duisburg-essen/VinteR/README.md

 # Writing tests

 Unit and integration tests can be written with the use of [NUnit](https://github.com/nunit/docs/wiki/).
 Write your tests inside the `VinteR.Tests` project.
 All test classes must be annotated with the `[TestFixture]` attribute.
 Test methods must also be annotated with the `[Test]` attribute.
 All tests are executed on the continuous integration system.
 If you want to execute your tests on your local machine open a terminal window and navigate to the `TheApplication` folder.
+To run all tests there are two options.
+There is a `run_unit_tests.ps1` file inside the root of the application.
+Inside a powershell instance you can simply run the script.
+The execution policy of your computer may have to be updated:

+1. run a powershell instance as administrator
+2. type: `Set-ExecutionPolicy "RemoteSigned"`
+3. approve the question

-To run all tests you have to make a copy of the `vinter.config.json` and `vinter.config.schema.json` otherwise the `TestVinterConfigurationService` failes.
+Otherwise you have to make a copy of the `vinter.config.json` and `vinter.config.schema.json` to the root directory.
+Otherwise the application is not able to load the config.

 ```console
 # copy configuration